kentlexter/PychanDSC/README.md

 ## discord.py Documentation
 [🖱️ Click me to go there!](https://youtu.be/EmLsPgy3_AI)

+## How to install pip for Python3 (Linux/macOS)
+You will need this to install discord.py dependencies.
+To install pip for Python 3 on Ubuntu 20.04 run the following commands as root or sudo user in your terminal:
+`sudo apt update`
+`sudo apt install python3-pip`
+The command above will also install all the dependencies required for building Python modules.
+When the installation is complete, verify the installation by checking the pip version:
+`pip3 --version`

 ## How to install discord.py dependencies
 Python 3.5.3 or higher is required